Jodi Arias: Dirty Little Secret

 Jodi Arias: Dirty Little Secret is a 2013 American made-for-television drama film about the murder of Travis Alexander.
-Directed by Jace Alexander and executive produced by Joshua D. Maurer and Alixandre Witlin and Judith Verno, the film focused on Jodi Arias, who was convicted of murdering Travis Alexander.
-Created for and distributed by the Lifetime Network in association with City Entertainment and Silver Screen Pictures, the film premiered June 22, 2013.
+Directed by Jace Alexander and executive produced by Joshua D. Maurer and Alixandre Witlin and Judith Verno, the film focuses on Jodi Arias, a woman who was convicted of murdering Travis Alexander (her ex boyfriend).
+Created for and distributed by the Lifetime in association with City Entertainment and Silver Screen Pictures, the film premiered June 22, 2013.

 Production

 City Entertainment's Maurer and Witlin originally sold the project to Lifetime, which began consideration of the film as early as March 2012, eight months before the trial commenced, and began shooting it even as the trial was underway.
 A March 2013 report by Fox News shared that pre-production and casting were underway at that time, filming was to begin at Los Angeles locations in April, and actress Tania Raymonde had been selected to play the role of Jodi Arias.

 Filming of the project began while the Maricopa County, Arizona trial was still ongoing, and concluded after the trial's May 8, 2013 first degree murder verdict for defendant Jodi Arias.
 The film's courtroom scenes were shot two days after the trial's conclusion, with portions of the original script rewritten to include key moments excerpted from case's final proceedings.